-- Termination of employment because an injured worker has exhausted sick leave shall be evaluated as a "last resort method". - Maintain documentation of failed transitional return to work employment. - · Maintain documentation of efforts made to identify transitional return to work tasks - Maintain documentation of barriers in identifying transitional return to work. - The employing agency shall document the necessity to terminate employment. - Documentation shall include evidence that transitional return to work tasks could not be identified. - Notify the RTW Coordinator for ORM's TPA when an injured worker is removed from work or the accommodations are no longer available
+- Maintain documentation of failed transitional return to work employment. - Maintain documentation of efforts made to identify transitional return to work tasks. - Maintain documentation of barriers in identifying transitional return to work. - Documentation shall include evidence that transitional return to work tasks could not be identified, if applicable. - Notify the RTW Coordinator for the ORM TPA when an injured worker is removed from work or the accommodations are no longer available.

+VII.
 MEASURE OF EFFECTIVENESS

-The attached TRANSITIONAL RETURN TO WORK AUDIT FORM (DA WC4000) shall be used to measure the effectiveness of the agency's transitional duty employment program.
+The TRANSITIONAL RETURN TO WORK AUDIT FORM (DA WC4000) shall be used to measure the effectiveness of the agency's transitional duty employment program.
+The TRANSITIONAL RETURN TO WORK AUDIT FORM (DA WC4000) can be found on ORM's website.